Kat632/watchyouwant/README.md

 ### **Code Snippets**

 * The delete modal was adapted from code I found [here](https://mdbootstrap.com/docs/b4/jquery/modals/additional/).
 * The box shadows in the blog and in reviews come from [here](https://getcssscan.com/css-box-shadow-examples).
+* The review cards are adapted from code I found [here](https://mdbootstrap.com/docs/standard/extended/quotes/).

 ### **People**